Website Manager

 Division Description

-• 100% coach pitch with an 11" softball
+• 100% coach pitch with an 11" softball and a tee is brought out after five pitches

-• Emphasizes development of fundamental skills (throwing, catching, fielding, and batting)
+• Emphasizes development of fundamental skills (throwing, catching, fielding, and batting).

-• Introduces playing rules
+• Introduces basic playing rules.

-• Players are given equal playing time and the opportunity to play all defensive positions
+• Players are given equal playing time and the opportunity to play all defensive positions.

-"AAA" Softball
+"AAA" Softball (Ages 9 & 10)

 Ages